flexera-public/ldap-group-sync/README.md

 1. For Active Directory, installation of the Active Directory PowerShell module is recommended.

 ## Important Considerations
-1. The tool will not follow memberships for nested groups.
-Users must be direct members of the LDAP groups to be synchronized.
+1. This tool will follow memberships for nested groups.
+All users of nested groups will be treated as members of the parent group.
 1. Groups must already exist in RightScale with the proper roles assigned.
 This tool will not create groups.
 1. Once a group is managed by this tool, you will no longer be able to manually make modifications to its members in RightScale Governance.
 Any changes you make to the group in RightScale Governance will be removed once the next group sync is run.
 Manage the group in your directory service
 1. The time it takes to do a full sync is directly related to the number of groups and users you are synchronizing.
 We recommend running it a few times manually to get a good baseline before scheduling it to run on a reoccurring basis.
 Remember to add a buffer to the schedule to account for latency and additional users and groups that may be added in the future.
 1. We recommend creating a group in RightScale Governance to manage users with the `enterprise_manager` role.
 It is important that this group is not synchronized from your directory service.
 This will ensure you have a fail-safe for gaining access to RightScale.

 ## Active Directory(AD)
-1. If your directory service is Active Directory, and you will be running this script on a Microsoft Windows Server, please install the Active Directory PowerShell module so the script can use those cmdlets.
+1. If your directory service is Active Directory, and you will be running this script on a Microsoft Windows Server, please install the Active Directory PowerShell module.
 1. When the Active Directory PowerShell module is installed on the Microsoft Windows Server running this script, the values of some parameters will automatically be overridden.
 Read the parameter details below carefully.

 ## How It Works